dotnet/docs/docs/framework/wcf/feature-details/how-to-control-service-instancing.md

 manager: "erikre"
 ---
 # How to: Control Service Instancing
-Setting the instance mode of a service enables you to specify when a <xref:System.ServiceModel.InstanceContext?displayProperty=fullName> (and its associated user-defined service object) is created.
+Setting the instance mode of a service enables you to specify when a <xref:System.ServiceModel.InstanceContext?displayProperty=nameWithType> (and its associated user-defined service object) is created.
 See the <xref:System.ServiceModel.InstanceContextMode> enumeration for the possible modes. [!INCLUDE[crabout](../../../../includes/crabout-md.md)] behaviors, see [Configuring and Extending the Runtime with Behaviors](../../../../docs/framework/wcf/extending/configuring-and-extending-the-runtime-with-behaviors.md).
 For working examples, see [Behaviors](../../../../docs/framework/wcf/samples/behaviors.md).

 ### To control the service instance lifetime using code